Piling Bodies on the Wagon - Dan Navarro House Party vs. a place that once was mine

 Gas or water on the fire, makes no difference, something dies

 "Is Deb still here?"
-I waved my marshmallow stick like a flag.
+I waved my marshmallow-stick like a flag.
 Dan continued: "I remember.
-Nashville Writers' Association, Holiday Inn Washington DC.
+Nashville Songwriters' Association, Holiday Inn Washington DC.
 I remember all that."
 Someone in the audience begged for explanation.
 Dan played another song and I ate the marshmallow after all.
 Life is about taking chances.